abdelrahman-abdelmoaty/hotel-booking-cancellation-prediction/REPORT_TEMPLATE.md

   - Implemented proper data scaling for Naive Bayes (MinMaxScaler to [0, 1] range)
   - Evaluated models using BinaryClassificationEvaluator and MulticlassClassificationEvaluator
   - Saved model metrics to CSV for reporting
+  - Saved trained models to `models/` directory for later use (Naive Bayes, Decision Tree, and scaler)

 ### 5. Machine Learning Models